L'Orphelin de Perdide: Plot summary

 When they make a stopover on the planet Gamma 10, Martin takes the opportunity to escape.
 Max starts to pursue him, but found Martin's dead body, inert in the sand.
 He is soon surrounded by a bunch of ex-prisoners of Sidoine stranded on the planet and is taken to a troglodyte village.
 Silbad eventually comes to search for Max, and is also captured.
 The two men are presented to the Master who intends to feed them to his hungry monster.
 But Max and Silbad manage to escape, then provide food to the Master and his monster, and promises to bring back help for the prisoners stranded on the planet.

 In his approach to the planet Perdide, The Big Max is caught in unexpectedly intense interstellar and interplanetary traffic and are detained by the police.
 Max and Silbad question the authorities and learn to their amazement that Perdide is a developed planet, urbanized and largely colonized since its "Enhancement", nearly sixty years earlier.
 Max and Silbad realise that their space journey at 99% of the speed of light created a time lag of a century between them and the planet Perdide.
-Hearing the news, Silbad has a heart attack.The Big Max lands on the planet Perdide and Max goes in search of a local historian to understand how the tragic story of the little Claude ended, a hundred years earlier.
-Max then meets the elderly Bader who saved the little Claude an attack of giant hornets and then adopted.
+Hearing the news, Silbad has a heart attack.

+The Big Max lands on the planet Perdide and Max goes in search of a local historian to understand how the tragic story of the little Claude ended, a hundred years earlier.
+Max then meets the elderly Bader who saved Claude from an attack of giant hornets and then adopted him.
 The boy, suffering from amnesia, began to be called Sylvain Bader, but everyone knew him as "Silbad".
 Max then goes back to the hospital to see the old Silbad dying in horrible suffering without knowing the truth.
-Max then returned with Belle to Devil-Ball to start a new world.
+Max returns with Belle to Devil-Ball to start a new world.